Why does my smoke alarm beep?

 The battery's empty

 As soon as the battery is nearly empty, the smoke detector will make an occasional beeping sound to notify you.
-In your smoke detector's manual. you can find out how often you'll hear this beeping sound.
-Replace the battery of your smoke detector or purchase a new smoke detector if you own a smoke detector that doesn't feature replaceable batteries.
+In your smoke detector's manual, you can read how often the smoke detector emits this beep.
+Do you have a smoke detector with replaceable batteries?
+Replace the battery.
+A smoke detector without a replaceable battery needs to be replaced completely.

 Did you recently install new batteries in the smoke detector and is still beeping?
 Check whether the batteries have been inserted the right way and whether the lid is correctly shut.